Vaccine Information

 Are vaccinations really necessary?

 Yes!
 Vaccinations help protect your pet from a number of potentially serious and even fatal diseases, such as Rabies.
 Vaccines cost considerably less than the treatments available for the diseases that pets are normally vaccinated against.
 Even indoor dogs and cats should be vaccinated.
-In Ohio, it is a state law that these pets are to be vaccinated against Rabies.
+In Ohio, it is a state law that these pets should be vaccinated against Rabies.

 Are vaccinations 100% safe and effective?